Rushabh2208/SCM/README.txt

 Contact info: rushabh2208@gmail.com, subramaniam.seshadri@outlook.com, parasjagani11@gmail.com

-Class number: 6236

-Section: CECS 543-02

-Project part: Part 2

 Intro:	This is the second part of our SCM (Source Code Management) project.
 In this project part, we add
 	three new features: check-out, check-in (mostly already done), and labeling.
 	The labeling feature allows the user to add a label (a text string) to a manifest file, in order to make it easier to remember.
 A manifest file must support up to 4 different labels at the same time.
-We can presume that the user is nice and always supplies a unique label – so we don't have to check for the label already existing in some other manifest file.
+We can presume that the user is nice and always supplies a unique label â€“ so we don't have to check for the label already existing in some other manifest file.
 A label is supposed to uniquely ID a manifest.
 	The check-out ability lets a user recreate a specific version of the project tree.
 They do this by selecting a particular manifest file from the repo.
 The manifest specifies every version of every file